jpegleg/frontline-controller/README.md

 The policy.toml must be constructed to instruct the controller.

-net is a float of max network connections before we decrement the health counter cpu is a float of max percent CPU (note less sensitive than "uptime" load average from sysinfo) usage 0.80 for 80% mem is a float of the max percent RAM (note sufficiently sensitive ) usage 0.75 for 75% dsk is a float of percentage of the "/" partition/slice disk usage 89.00 for 89%
+net is a float of max network connections before we decrement the health counter cpu is a float of max percent CPU (note sysinfo CPU measurements are BROKEN, so we'll sample from /proc/loadavg instead) usage 0.80 for 80% mem is a float of the max percent RAM (note sufficiently sensitive ) usage 0.75 for 75% dsk is a float of percentage of the "/" partition/slice disk usage 89.00 for 89%